juanmagp80/routeragent/agentrouter-backend/sdk/agentrouter-js/README.md

 ## 🧠 How It Works

-AgentRouter MCP uses the **Model Context Protocol** to intelligently select the optimal AI model for each task:
+RouterAI uses **advanced intelligent routing** to select the optimal AI model for each task:

 1. **Analyzes** your task (summary, translation, analysis, etc.)
 2. **Evaluates** available models based on quality, speed, and cost